 Increased Asthma Severity

-Many people with moderate-to-severe asthma also suffer from sinusitis and allergic rhinitis.
-The relationship between sinusitis and asthma is not clear but it appears that sinusitis can predispose people to more severe asthma attacks.
-Evidence suggests that treating one condition can have a beneficial impact on the other. .
+Many people with moderate-to-severe asthma also have sinusitis and allergic rhinitis.
+The relationship between sinusitis and asthma is not clear, but sinusitis appears to predispose people to more severe asthma attacks.
+Evidence suggests that treating one condition can have a beneficial impact on the other.

 Effect on Quality of Life